-- Help with management duties during the daytime hours. - Will provide the Shelter Manager a listing of all residence hall students and Brady Complex Residents in advance of registration. - Will survey the building for custodial needs and cleanliness throughout the shelter opening. - Check to make sure that there are appropriate building supplies, flashlights, batteries, etc. - Will assist the Shelter Manager with registration

-Check to make sure fans are secured in case the air conditioning should go out.
+- Help with management duties during the daytime hours. - Will provide the Shelter Manager a listing of all residence hall students and Brady Complex Residents in advance of registration. - Will survey the building for custodial needs and cleanliness throughout the shelter opening. - Check to make sure that there are appropriate building supplies, flashlights, batteries, etc. - Will assist the Shelter Manager with registration - Check to make sure fans are secured in case the air conditioning should go out.
 The Student Union has two large fans and Maintenance has large fans as well.
 You will need fans in the cafeteria and ballroom areas.
 If possible, put one in the Plantation Suite.

-Assistant Director of Student Union for Student Activities - Night Manager (12:00 a.m. to 8:00 a.m.)
+Assistant Director of Student Union for Student Activities - Night Manager (12:00 a.m.)

-- Helps with management duties during the night hours. - Will take an inventory of all board and card games and implement a check-out system that will guarantee the return and condition of said items (using I.D.). - Post appropriate signage and rules. - If staffing and weather conditions allow, show movies in the LeBijou Theater.
+- Helps with management duties during the night hours. - Post appropriate signage and rules. - If staffing and weather conditions allow, show movies in the LeBijou Theater.
 Post movie schedule.